Convert Private Limited Company to LLP

 NOC

-Consent of all the directors and shareholders of the company for conversion in the given format
+Consent of all directors and shareholders of the company for conversion, submitted in the prescribed format.

 Clearance from tax authorities